JKU-ICG/AOS/AOS for Own Projects/README.md

 # AOS for Own Projects

-Here we provide AOS source code for own projects and give an overview over several research prototypes beeing developed over the years.
+Here we provide basic source code for own AOS projects and give an overview over several research prototypes beeing developed over the years.

 ## Modules